berlam/github-bucket/README.md

 #### Note ####

 Java isn't as good as other languages in cold start.
 It takes a few seconds for the application to boot (~5s).
-After that, the repository is initially cloned, which may take longer than 1 minute (depends on repository size).
+After that, the repository is initially cloned, which may take longer than one minute (depends on repository size).
 In this case you can increase the lambda timeout or upload the initial working tree by yourself on the first run.
 All further uploads will be checked file by file against their MD5 checksum.